liam-clifford/Salesforce-Spark-Connector/README.md

-### Authentication
+### Prerequisites

+#### Credentials:
 - To use this code in your environment, you need to have your Salesforce username, password, and security token available.

-- I personally use [Databricks Secrets](https://docs.databricks.com/dev-tools/cli/secrets-cli.html) for storing secrets securely.
-If you are not using Databricks, you can still use this code by substituting your own credentials directly in the code instead of using Databricks Secrets.
-To do this, replace the calls to `dbutils.secrets.get()` with the appropriate code to retrieve/define your Salesforce credentials.
+  - I personally use [Databricks Secrets](https://docs.databricks.com/security/secrets/index.html) for storing secrets.
+If you are not using Databricks, you can still use this code by substituting your own credentials directly in the code of course.

+#### API Enabled Profile Permission:
+- The Salesforce credentials that you use will need to be tied to a user that has a profile with the `API Enabled` permission.
+  - For more details on how to set this up, see this step-by-step [guide](https://support.geckoboard.com/en/articles/6055614-enable-api-access-in-salesforce).

 ### Basic Setup